No money down financing

 Windows and doors can gain and lose heat through direct conduction through the glass or glazing, frame, and/or door.
 They can also gain or lose heat from air leakage through and around windows and doors.
 Sealing or preventing leaks in the first place is one of the best ways to minimize energy costs.

 Every building department requires building permits for the replacement of hurricane impact windows and doors.
 We handle the permitting process and we are responsible for passing final inspect.
-For more information on building permits and workflow… Read: “Workflow and Installation”
+For more information on building permits and workflow… Read: “Step by Step”

 All hurricane impact windows and doors must be fitted to many different size openings.
 To achieve the proper fit, windows and doors must be custom fit and built to order.
 As a result, the process of measuring, ordering and installing windows generally takes 4 weeks.
 This is a realistic estimate and takes into account completion of all permitting paperwork.